 \subsection{The analytic L-class of a Cheeger space}

 Following Thom \cite{Thom:Espaces, Thom:Classes}, Goresky-MacPherson \cite{GM1}, and Banagl \cite{Banagl:LClasses} we define the (analytic) L-class of a Cheeger space as an element in homology (see also the work of Cheeger \cite{Cheeger:Spec} on Witt spaces).
-We use the results of the previous section to show that it is independent of choices and intrinsic to the Cheeger space.
+The results of the previous section are used to show that this is independent of choices and intrinsic to the Cheeger space.